gsauthof/python-eti/README.md

 A real limitation is that timestamp fields such as `ExecID` are displayed as is, i.e. the value isn't converted into a human readable date-time string.<br/>
-A serious issue is how the Lua dissectors display
-fixed-decimals: the Lua code uses floating point arithmetic to convert them and the resulting floating point value is displayed.
+A serious issue is how the Lua dissectors display fixed-point decimals: the Lua code uses floating-point arithmetic to convert them and the resulting floating-point value is displayed.
 Thus, the displayed value is just an approximation of the real value.<br/>
 From the repository's description and README it isn't clear